nicknesser/Hackerrank-Solutions/README.md

-# HackerrankCPP
+# Hackerrank-Solutions
-A repository where I will put my solutions for Hackerranks CPP Problems.
+A repository where I will put my solutions for Hackerranks problems in various languages.